 When my kids were small, we went out a lot.
 I had plans for everyday of the week, baby classes, meeting friends, play groups, coffee with my mum, shopping, soft play, the park.
 We were rarely at home.
 This is because I found being at home with small children to be torture.
 At home, the demands for me to play hide and seek or superhero’s were endless and that’s really not my bag.
 So we went out, and as the kids got older, they came to expect to go out.
 Weekends were packed with family days out and trips to the park, school holidays were planned with military precision.
 In the last year or so, I’ve decided it’s time for this to stop.
+It doesn’t really fit with my goal to be a free range parent.
 At 6 and 8, it’s time for the kids to be bored and and for me to learn to deal with bored kids.

 Why do I Want the Bored Kids?